aristocratious/docusaurus-mvp/docs/get-started/faq.md

 ### Do organizations typically need ongoing support after implementation?

-Many organizations choose ongoing partnerships for continuous improvement, adaptation to changing needs, and support for continued evolution.
+Organizations can choose ongoing partnerships for continuous improvement, adaptation to changing needs, and support for continued evolution.
 Others develop sufficient internal capacity to manage systems independently.
 Ongoing support is available but not required.

 ### How do you stay current with rapidly changing AI technology?